VictorHugoDS/PoiterRegister-WithMicroServices/README.md

 - The Report is generated at `src/main/java/resources`;

-- It was very cool to develop it, I had some database problems and had to learn some things about serialization e deserialization to make it work all it works.
+- It was very cool to develop it, I had some database problems and had to learn some things about serialization e deserialization to make it works.
 But knowledge it’s power, isn't it?

 #### What was used: